Two Ancient Chinese Villages in A Deep Mountain

 During the classic era in China, teachers of the private schools would live and dine in a studio quarter of the household, and provided targeted tutoring to two or three, sometimes just one, students.

-The picture shown on the left was the floor plan of a private school attached to the main living quarter of a prominent Wang family in Hongcun.
+The picture shown on the right was the floor plan of a private school attached to the main living quarter of a prominent Wang family in Hongcun.
 The rooms were used as teacher’s bedding and sitting areas, while the open space partially covered by the awning was the classroom.

 As was normally the case, the family school was often treated by the head of the household (usually a senior male) as a place for his intellectual recharge, where he drank tea, played chess and exchanged views and ideas with the teacher, a profession that was highly respected in the ancient times, as family’s future to a large extend rested in their hands.